 Everyone deserves a health care provider with whom they feel comfortable, listened to, respected and understood.
 Finding the right PCP is easier for some than for others.
 It may be difficult finding someone who speaks your primary language or understands how your ethnic background, culture, gender or sexual orientation affect your lifestyle and your health.

 UC is committed to equitable, high-quality, culturally and linguistically appropriate health care for all members of our diverse community.
-Our health benefits, digital tools and campus-based programs offer a variety of ways for our diverse community to connect to care.
-UC has a growing network of providers that are as diverse as our employees and their families.
+Our health benefits and digital tools offer a variety of ways for our diverse community to connect to care.
+UC has a growing network of providers that are as diverse as our community.
+Most UC providers and facilities accept Medicare.

 Find Your Match

-If you’re interested in finding a current primary care team, or finding a new one, Anthem can help you find the right match for your needs.
+If you’re interested in finding a current primary care team, or finding a new one, start with medicare.gov to find providers near you that accept Medicare.

-Anthem.com/ca/find-care.
-Log in to explore PCPs near you, including UC providers.
-View the provider detail to see ethnicity information (if available) and languages spoken in that office to help you decide if that doctor is a good match for you.
+Call the office to ask about ethnicity information and languages spoken in that office to help you decide if that doctor is a good match for you.